The 20 Best Apps for a More Organized Life

 This app is the to-do list app for those people who despise making to-do lists.
 In the Todoist app, you can create, store, and manage tasks all in a super user-friendly interface.
 Not only that, but you can also group tasks and manage projects based on their different categories like “personal,” “shopping,” “work,” and “errands.”
 All of these tasks will appear in your task inbox, where you will get to prioritize them from there.
 Plus, to top it all off, you can sync lists between your desktop, phone, and tablet.
 Finally, a to-do list that doesn’t instantly give you anxiety.

 If you’re the type to spend hours on your phone each day (data suggests you are), RescueTime is the app for you.
-This application is especially useful for those of you looking to fully optimize their time—or maybe even for those looking to disconnect.
+Proving to be one of the best organizer apps on the market, RescueTime is especially useful for those of you looking to fully optimize their time—or maybe even for those looking to disconnect.
 RescueTime lays out your time spent on each app and website in a very simple graph.
 For those looking to trim down their time spent aimlessly surfing through apps, you can set goals for yourself that are then tracked on the app.

 Mindnode is for the quick brainstorm session on your morning commute, or for the story you’ve meant to write, but all of the pieces of the puzzle aren’t coming together.
 Finally, get your story straight with this easy-to-use application.
 To begin your brainstorming process, you create a main “node” with other subnodes stemming out in colorful lines from the original.
 So, ditch the dream journal and download Mindnode to keep all of your daydreams in one safe place.